We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Toe flexibility: The sole should allow your toddler’s toes to flex, but not too much or too little.

-- Rigid middle: And if you grab the shoe with both hands, you shouldn’t be able to twist it in the middle.
+- Rigid middle: If you grab the shoe with both hands, you shouldn’t be able to twist it in the middle.

 Toddler shoes also come with all sorts of prints, colors, and features.
 If you’re having trouble choosing a pair, consider making a checklist that includes things like: